 At Langdale, we have designed a distinct and unique curriculum which meets the academic requirements of the National Curriculum whilst also providing the social and emotional learning that is so essential to our pupils in this day in age.
 Our curriculum mirrors our vision: Love Learning, Love Langdale.

-We believe our curriculum strikes the right balance between engaging, meaningful learning and also enabling key skills to be mastered.
-Learning is differentiated to meet the needs of all learners, challenging and supporting where appropriate.
+We believe our curriculum will strike the right balance between engaging, meaningful learning and also enabling key skills to be mastered.
+Learning is differentiated to meet the needs of all children, challenging and supporting where appropriate.
 The curriculum is relevant to the children’s life experiences, inspires and engages them in their learning and enables them to work in a flexible and collaborative way using their imagination.

-Our curriculum builds on the children’s knowledge and helps them to develop interpersonal skills, build resilience and become creative and critical thinkers.
-Our curriculum is focused on the development of children’s knowledge and skills across all primary subjects with the aim of ensuring pupils are ready for the next stage of their learning.
+Our curriculum aims to build on the children’s knowledge and helps them to develop interpersonal skills, build resilience and become creative and critical thinkers.
+Our curriculum will focus on the development of children’s knowledge and skills across all primary subjects with the aim of ensuring pupils are ready for the next stage of their learning.

 Every child in the school is recognised as a unique individual.
 We celebrate and welcome differences within our diverse school community.
 Through our teaching, learning and behaviour expectations, we give pupils the knowledge and understanding of how discrimination and prejudiced behaviour is dealt with, including the prevention of bullying.
 Pupils with special needs are well-supported in school with extra support and/or resources deployed where necessary to help close individual learning gaps.